UDST/urbansim/docs/gettingstarted.rst

 ------------------------------------

-Before moving on, it's useful to describe at a high level how `Orca <https://github.com/udst/orca>`_, the pipeline orchestration framework built out of UrbanSim's helps solve the problems described thus far in this *getting started* document.
+Before moving on, it's useful to describe at a high level how `Orca <https://github.com/udst/orca>`_, the pipeline orchestration framework built for UrbanSim, helps solve the problems described thus far in this *getting started* document.

 Over many years of implementing UrbanSim models, we realized that we wanted a flexible framework that had the following features: